gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/install.md

 Select the `-win64` file for Windows x64 machines and the `-win32` file for Windows x32 machines.

-Unpack the archive and copy it into the `%APPDATA%\GNU MCU Eclipse` (`C:\Users\ilg\AppData\Roaming\GNU MCU Eclipse`) folder.
+Unpack the archive and copy it into the `%userprofile%\AppData\Roaming\GNU MCU Eclipse` (for example `C:\Users\ilg\AppData\Roaming\GNU MCU Eclipse`) folder.

-Note: although perfectly possible to install it in any location, it is recommended to use this location, since by default the plug-in searches for the executable in this location.
+> Note: although perfectly possible to install the build tools in any folder, it is highly recommended to use this path, since by default the plug-in searches for the executable in this location.

-## Check version
+### Check version

 Check if the tool is functional; go to the folder where you installed the tools and run `make --version`.